 The Doctor of Public Health degree was offered in 1977 but with the growing popularity of the PhD program this program was discontinued in 2009.
 In 1991 the Department was approved to grant the Doctor of Philosophy degree, with specialization in nutritional biochemistry, nutrition epidemiology or nutrition intervention and policy.

 Now named the Department of Nutrition, it is recognized globally for research and training.
-The department has expanded since its establishment and now boasts three research divisions: nutritional biochemistry, nutrition epidemiology and nutrition intervention and policy.
 It has also expanded to be part of both the School and the School of Medicine.